The Practitioner Toolkit contains information and tools for issues arising in work with children, young people and families.

 Tools

-Mind of my own app - Oxfordshire County Council holds a license which means this can be used by any child in service to provide fast confidential feedback.
+Mind of my own app - Oxfordshire County Council holds a license which means this can be used by any child receiving services to provide confidential feedback.

 Safety House - template and guide.
-From the Neglect Practitioner's Portal, this is ideal for situations which require safety planning.
+From the Neglect content on the OSCB website, this is ideal for situations which require safety planning.

 3 Houses - plus full guidance to how to use this tool effectively.